 When combined with synthetics threads, which include acrylic, viscose, and polyester, they become stronger but remain soft.
 Designers refer to the content of the fabric as the “hand” to determine how it feels to the touch.

-Heavy and thick fabrics are textured and less smooth, making them a good option for casual rooms.
+When it comes to couch reupholstery heavy and thick fabrics are textured and less smooth, making them a good option for casual rooms.
 Softer and smoother fabrics are better suited for formal settings.

 The Color of the Fabric